New Books.

 82. A. Ben-Naim, Computation of the micelle-size-distribution from experimental

-measurements, in: Proceedings of the International Symposium on Surfactants in Solutions, Lund, Sweden (1982), (B. Lindman and K.L.
+in Solutions, Lund, Sweden (1982), (B. Lindman and K.L.
 Mittal, eds.)
 Plenum

 Press, New York (1982).